What is slow banking? 5 tried & tested ways to make it work!

 Mint is a personal finance app that empowers users

 Not everything in banking is yet digital and according to experts, there is still an opportunity for growth!
-The missing piece to make finance truly digital is optimizing ‘slow banking’, meaning long-term and complex products like insurance or pensions.
+The missing piece to make finance truly digital in 2026 is optimizing slow banking, meaning long-term and complex products like insurance or pensions that require higher user trust and engagement.

 Using gamification examples like points systems and prizes, some banks and fintech are creating the customer motivation needed.
 In this article, we’ll touch on how to do it: